ValuentumAd

 The Importance of Forward-Looking Dividend Analysis

-Armed with this knowledge, we developed the forward-looking Valuentum Dividend Cushion™, which is a ratio that gauges the safety of a dividend over time.
+Informed with this knowledge, we developed the forward-looking Valuentum Dividend Cushion™, which is a ratio that gauges the safety of a dividend over time.

-In fact, the Valuentum Dividend Cushion™ would have caught every dividend cut made by a non-financial, operating firm that we have in our database, except for one (Marriott).
-But interestingly, our Valuentum Dividend Cushion™ indicated that Marriott should have never cut its dividend, and sure enough, two years after the firm did so, it raised it to levels that were higher than before the cut.
+In our study, the Valuentum Dividend Cushion™ process caught every dividend cut made by a non-financial, operating firm that we have in our database, except for one (Marriott).
+But interestingly, the Valuentum Dividend Cushion™ ratio indicated that Marriott should have never cut its dividend, and sure enough, two years after the firm did so, it raised it to levels that were higher than before the cut.
+Here are the results of the study (a Valuentum Dividend Cushion™ below 1 indicates the dividend may be in trouble).
+The Valuentum Dividend Cushion™ score shown in the table below is the measure in the year before the firm cut its dividend, so it represents a predictive indicator.
+The measure continues to do well by members in real-time as well (beyond the constraints of any academic study).

 Sign Up to Receive our Dividend Growth Newsletter!

-At the very least, using the Valuentum Dividend Cushion™ can help you avoid firms that are at risk of cutting their dividends in the future.
-And we are the only firm out there that does this type of in-depth analysis for you.
-Plus, we not only provide the actual Valuentum Dividend Cushion™ number for our subscribers in our dividend reports and newsletter, but we also scale the safety of a firm’s dividend in simple terms: Excellent, Good, Poor, Very Poor.
+At the very least, using the Valuentum Dividend Cushion™ ratio can help one avoid stocks that are at a high risk of cutting their dividends in the future.
+We provide the Valuentum Dividend Cushion™ ratio in the dividend reports and monthly Dividend Growth Newsletter, and we also scale the safety of a firm’s dividend based on this measure in simple terms: Excellent, Good, Poor, Very Poor.
+Here’s a glimpse of the Valuentum Dividend Cushion™ ratios (as of November 2017) for a sample set of stocks in our coverage universe.
+Please note that the current ratio on these and hundreds more are available with a membership to our website.

 In many cases, we may have a different view of a firm’s dividend growth potential than what may be widely held in the investment community.
-That’s fine by us, as our dividend-growth investment horizon is often longer than others.
-We want to make sure that the firm has the capacity and willingness to increase the dividend years into the future and will not be weighed down by an excessive debt load or cyclical or secular problems in fundamental demand for their products/services.
+That’s fine by us, as our dividend-growth investment horizon is often longer than others'.
+We want to evaluate whether the company has the capacity and willingness to increase the dividend years into the future and will not be weighed down by an excessive debt load or cyclical or secular problems in fundamental demand for their products/services.
+We scale our dividend-growth assessment in an easily-interpreted fashion: Excellent, Good, Poor, Very Poor.

 << View Our Dividend Reports